tomas-fryza/avr-course/labs/01-tools/README.md

 3. (Optional) Download and install [SimulIDE](https://www.simulide.com/p/home.html) electronic circuit simulator.

-4. (Optional) If you have option to use Arduino Uno board and logic analyzer, also download and install [Saleae Logic 1](https://support.saleae.com/logic-software/legacy-software/older-software-releases#logic-1-x-download-links).
+4. (Optional) If you have option to use Arduino Uno board and logic analyzer, also download and install [Saleae Logic 2](https://www.saleae.com/downloads/) or [Saleae Logic 1](https://support.saleae.com/logic-software/legacy-software/older-software-releases#logic-1-x-download-links) software.

 <a name="part1"></a>